 Back to Top of List

 While things often slow down in the winter, much of Michigan’s Upper Peninsula activity ramps up!
 Snow season means snowmobiling, skiing, ice climbing, sled dog racing, pond hockey and a ton of other niche activities.
 In addition, you can still visit some of our indoor experiences and enjoy the U.P.’s eclectic culture through professional performances, too.
-A trip to the U.P. this winter doesn’t just mean recreation and site seeing; it means you can people watch and also participate in the fun!
+A trip to the U.P. this winter doesn’t just mean recreation and sightseeing; it means you can people-watch and also participate in the fun!
 Here are some events happening on or around Valentine’s Day weekend.

 Michigan Ice Fest